underlandxyz/2019.yougotthis.io/inclusion.md

     <li>Working towards having a quiet breakout space for those who need to cool off from the social activity.</li>
     <li>A dedicated team member to support any attendees with accessibility requirements.</li>
   </ul>
-  <p>The Underland and My Kind of Team teams hope this will make the event comfortable for everyone.
+  <p>The Underland and My Kind of Tech teams hope this will make the event comfortable for everyone.
 If there's something more you think we could be doing, please <a href="mailto:yougotthis@underland.xyz">get in touch</a>.</p>
 </div>

 <style>